-The East African countries of Tanzania and Kenya are renowned for the abundance of wild game life.
-More importantly, these two countries also offer the best game viewing and when this is timed with the Great Migration, nothing beats it.
+The East African countries of Tanzania and Kenya are renowned for abundance of wild game life.
+More importantly, these two countries also offer the best game viewing in the world and when this is timed with the Great Migration, nothing beats it.

-To view this specular event one has to be at the right place and time.
-Whilst weather conditions can never be guaranteed and nature is the king of the “jungle”, our experience of actual operating game safaris and studying weather patterns spreading over several years has helped us put this short list of three Great Migration Safaris in Tanzania and one in Kenya.
+To view this spectacular event one has to be at the right place and time.
+Whilst weather conditions can never be guaranteed and nature is the king of the “jungle”, our experience of actually operating game safaris and studying weather patterns spreading over several years has helped us put this short list of three Great Migration Safaris in Tanzania and one in Kenya.

-On our 4 x 4 Land Cruisers specially designed for the local terrain, each person gets a window seat and each vehicle is limited to a maximum size to 7 participants plus our English speaking guide/driver.
-All this makes the Great Migration Safaris an excellent family holiday.
-With common interests for the 6, 16, 46 and 66 years old (and even beyond) to bond together whilst enjoying a holiday that will certainly remain as the family’s most wildest time together.
+On our 4 x 4 Land Cruisers specially designed for the local terrain, each person gets a window seat and each vehicle is limited to a maximum size of 7 participants plus our English speaking guide/driver.
+All this makes the Great Migration Safari an excellent family holiday.
+With common interests for the 6, 16, 46 and 66 year old (and even beyond) to bond over , this holiday will certainly remain as the family’s wildest time together.